Close Xi aide to meet U.S. trade delegation in Beijing

 Speaking to CNBC television before traveling to China, Ross said he had “some hope” agreements could be reached to resolve the trade tensions between the two sides.

-But Ross and Navarro, who spoke to steel company executives in Washington on Tuesday, both said any final decision would be made by U.S. President Donald Trump.
+But Ross and Navarro, who spoke to steel company executives in Washington on Tuesday, both said any final decision would be made by Trump.

-Lighthizer downplayed the potential imposition of tariffs on China in his remarks to the most powerful U.S. business lobby, which has opposed tariffs to try to force changes in China’s trade practices.
+Lighthizer played down the potential imposition of tariffs on China in his remarks to the most powerful U.S. business lobby, which has opposed tariffs to try to force changes in China’s trade practices.

-The so-called Section 301 investigation tariffs could be imposed sometime in June after the conclusion of a public comment process.
+The so-called Section 301 investigation tariffs could be imposed sometime in June after the end of a public comment process.

-Reporting by Ben Blanchard; Additional reporting by Cheng Fang; Editing by Clarence Fernandez
+Reporting by Ben Blanchard; Additional reporting by Cheng Fang; Editing by Clarence Fernandez, Robert Birsel